 Dr Ayesha Ahmed:

-She is a lecturer in global health at St George’s University of London and honorary lecturer at UCL's Institute for Global Health.
+Lecturer in Global Health at St George’s University of London and honorary lecturer at UCL's Institute for Global Health.
 She specializes in mental health, trauma, and gender-based violence during conflict and humanitarian crises and has ongoing projects developing trauma therapeutic interventions using traditional storytelling (www.shaercircle.com) as well as providing expert reports for asylum seeker cases in the UK.

-The talk is moderated by the Co-founder of Think-Fast: A collective urban response to COVID-19, Amani Alshaaban.
+The talk is moderated by the Co-founder of Think-Fast: A collective urban response to COVID-19, Amani Yousef.

 ABOUT PANDEMIC RESILIENT CITIES TALKS

 The series of talks will focus on the role and position of Architects and Planning Practitioners in preparing for Pandemic Resilient Cities where basics such as access to safe housing, space, clean air, food and water is not considered a privilege but a basic Human Right.